rbanffy/altair-mpm/README.md

 Information specific to the Altair Z80 emulator can be found at <http://bitsavers.trailing-edge.com/simh.trailing-edge.com_201206/pdf/altairz80_doc.pdf>.

+## What if I want more software?

+There is a huge archive at the [*HUMONGOUS\* CP/M Software Archives](http://cpmarchives.classiccmp.org/).
+There is a trick, however: loading the programs into the Altair image requires you to be running it locally (you can run it using `altairz80 mpm-local` or `altairz80 mpm-docker` and then telnet into the machine).
+Changes to the .dsk files will be on your local git tree and will be persisted into Docker images you build from it.
+Doing it with a running Altair inside a container will lose any changes the next time the container is redeployed.

 ## Acknowledgements

 This wouldn't be possible without the work of Peter Schorn and the contents of his [website](https://schorn.ch/altair_4.php).